viivii6/Employee-Absenteeism-Analysis/README.md

-# Employee Data Analysis for Driving Employee Incentives and Wellness
+# Employee Absenteeism Data Analysis for Driving Employee Incentives and Wellness
 ## 1. Project Overview
 This project focuses on analyzing employee data along with their absenteeism data to design strategies for a **healthy bonus program** and drive **employee incentives towards their jobs**.
 The primary objective is to identify employees who are living a healthier lifestyle, understand absenteeism patterns, and provide actionable insights for HR to **boost productivity, reward performance, and promote well-being**.
 The analysis leverages data from 3 tables containing **employee absenteeism data, reasons of absense data and compensation details** respectively to find out the employees qualified for the program,  an annual wage increase for non-smokers and a simple dashboard for HR to understand the absenteeism trends at work.